 But remember that when you refinance your mortgage, the bank does a “hard credit pull,” which may negatively affect your credit score by a few points.

 However, you can get refinancing quotes from several lenders without harming your credit:

 - If you get all your quotes within 2-4 weeks, they all count as one — so the effect on your credit rating is minimal.

 What Is The Purpose Of Refinancing A Home?

 Mortgage refinancing is a popular transaction for homeowners because it lets you secure a lower interest rate while also offering you the chance to adjust the terms and conditions of your original loan.

-When interest rates drop to all-time lows, people flock to their lenders to refinance because lower rates mean you can save thousands of dollars, lower your monthly payments, and pay off your home sooner.
+When interest rates drop to all-time lows, people flock to their lenders to refinance because lower rates mean you can save thousands of dollars or lower your monthly payments.

 7 Steps To Refinance Your Mortgage The Right Way